Persuasion and Welfare: Expected Reputation

 \section{Expected Reputation}

-In this section, we study the special case in which the agent's payoff is equal to the expectation of some one-dimensional variable of interest, such as the agent's productivity, quality, or trade value.
-This is a standard way to model reputation, image, or career concerns in economics (\citealp{holm99}, \citealp{beti06}).
-In this case, the payoff function \welfare\ is type-independent and linear in beliefs; we refer to it as the agent's \emph{reputation}.
-Formally, we assume that there exists a \emph{reputation vector} $\linearv\in\mathbb{R}^N$ such that for all $\type_i\in\types$
+We now specialize our results to the case in which the welfare function equals the expectation of some one-dimensional variable of interest, such as an \agent's productivity, quality, or trade value.
+This is a standard way to model reputation, image, or career concerns in economics (see, e.g., \citealp{holm99}, \citealp{beti06}).
+It also captures the class of prediction policy problems in \cite{rambachan2020economic}, in which a decision maker--our outside observer--selects a treatment (e.g., hiring, bail, loan-approval) on the basis of the prediction of an outcome of interest (e.g., productivity, recidivism, creditworthiness).